openhab/org.openhab.binding.zwave/doc/fakro/amzsolar_0_0.md

 ### Parameter 12: Calibration

 Calibration
-Value 1 – calibrated
-Value 2 – discalibrated – to enter the calibration mode must first time discalibrate and then calibrate.
+<p&gtValue 1 – calibrated<br /&gtValue 2 – discalibrated – to enter the calibration mode must first time discalibrate and then calibrate.</p&gt
 Values in the range 1 to 2 may be set.

 The manufacturer defined default value is ```1```.